 Maybe even better than being in a balloon is experiencing the balloons their take-off location.
 This actually was our number one thing to do in Cappadocia.
 We had to move to not get hit by one of the baskets while they were in the air, that’s how close they were.

-This is how to get at the balloon take-off area:
+How to get at the balloon take-off site

 Rent a bike or motorbike the evening before.
 Go out at 5 AM, search on Google Maps for The Dalton Brothers, there’s a road that runs at the foot of the valley.
 Follow this for about 5 minutes, park if you see some hot air balloons lighting up.
 Hike up for about 1 minute on one of the mountains and experience balloons flight all around you.